Wilfongjt/source-data/README.md

  * Numeric identity column names should have column names with the suffix "_no"
 ### Identity Values
 * A universally unique identifier (UUID) value is preferred to a locally unique identity value, a locally unique identity is preferred to no identity, things with no identity are not things at all.
+### Date Values
+* ISO 8601 date standard is preferred to any other standard
+### Geographic Object Values
+* OGC WKT is preferred to proprietary formats
 ## Wrangling
 Preparing data for uploading to the open data portal.
 Environment Variables (.env)